Chew/ChewHelp-old/bots/discord/mlb-game-feed.md

 ## Supported Message Types
 - Score Changes
-- Game Advisories (Injury Delay, Pitching changes, etc)
+- Game Advisories (Injury Delay, pitching changes, etc)
 - Inning Changes

 ## Commands

 Click a command to learn more about it!

-- [`/plangame`](/bots/discord/mlb-game-feed/commands/plangame) - Plans a game to be played.
+- [`/plangame`](/bots/discord/mlb-game-feed/commands/plangame) - Plans a game by sending an embed of the upcoming game.
+Optionally create a thread or a scheduled event!
+Select a team, then a date, shows up to 25 upcoming games.
+Optionally pass a sport to find minor league games!
 - [`/startgame [game]`](/bots/discord/mlb-game-feed/commands/startgame) - Starts a game.
 Select a game from the list, but any gamePk is acceptable.
 You can grab this from sites like https://mlb.chew.pw to show minor league games.
 If no games show up, there are no active Major League games.
 - [`/stopgame`](/bots/discord/mlb-game-feed/commands/stopgame) - Stops the currently running game.
 - [`/score`](/bots/discord/mlb-game-feed/commands/score) - Shows you the current score privately.